 Insert image B42024_12_17.png

 In step 13, you use the VM groups you have created to stop, explicitly, all the SQL VMs.
-In step 14, you set the VMs in the VMMGSQL VM management collection group to have four virtual processors, and in step 15, you set the VMs in the SQLAccVMG VM collection group.
+In step 14, you set the VMs in the VMMGSQL VM management collection group to have four virtual processors, and in step 15, you set the VMs in the SQLAccVMG VM collection group to each have six virtual processors.
 These three steps produce no output to the console.

 In step 16, you review the virtual processors assigned to each SQL VM, like this: